 WISPER Reference Manual

-A WISPER Reference Manual provides a comprehensive guide to the use of the WISPER system.
+A WISPER Reference Manual (PDF) provides a comprehensive guide to the use of the WISPER system.
 These are general instructions; additional details follow below for specific divisions, colleges, and schools.

 WISPER Training System

 UW System maintains a training site for WISPER.
 This will allow faculty and staff the opportunity to utilize WISPER in a demo environment.